lanlanq2144-collab/COAD_control_stability_project/work_log.md

 Most of today was understanding what the pipeline I built actually does.
 Claude Code ran the external validation and handled the GitHub push.
 My role was to ask questions, follow the logic of each step, and identify where I still had gaps.
 By the end of the session I could explain the full pipeline from QC to external validation in my own words.

-The goal for Kaggle is not to write code from scratch, but to be able to read code and understand roughly what it is doing.
-Claude Code handles the execution.
-My role is to understand the content, ask questions, and identify problems or gaps to improve.

-Throughout this project I gave instructions to Claude Code as ideas came to me, without formally recording the decision-making process.
-Going forward I want to be more deliberate about documenting why certain decisions were made, not just what was done.

-Currently balancing three things: summer courses (Calculus 2, Linear Algebra, English Composition 2, US History), driving lessons, and this project.
-Keeping these separate and managing time well is important.
-Project sessions will be focused and deliberate rather than open-ended.

 ### ⏭️ Next session goals

 - [ ] Add external validation results to the report